 When there’s an established complaint procedure, your laboratory will be able to determine areas for improvement, especially in products, services, and processes.
-The complaints procedure according to ISO 17025 also removes the cause of the complaints and prevents problems from recurring.
+The complaints procedure according to ISO/IEC 17025 also removes the cause of the complaints and prevents problems from recurring.

 The procedure’s purpose is to layout the process to receive, evaluate, and make decisions on complaints.
 As a result, your laboratory will be able to guarantee customer satisfaction.